jshumaker/organize/README.md

 Dependencies
 ----
-Requires guessit and transmissionrpc to be installed for python.
+Requires the following to be installed for python.

 	pip install guessit
 	pip install transmissionrpc
+    pip install pyxDamerauLevenshtein